oroinc/documentation/user_doc/back_office/system/integrations/payment_integration/paypal_services/paypal_payment_actions.rst

 After the buyer enters their card details, their payment information is validated.

-If **Zero Amount Authorization** is enabled in the PayPal integration settings, the payment may be initially authorized with `zero amount transaction (account verification) <https://developer.paypal.com/docs/classic/payflow/integration-guide/?mark=Zero%20Amount%20Authorization#submitting-account-verifications>`_.
+If **Zero Amount Authorization** is enabled in the PayPal integration settings, the payment may be initially authorized with |zero amount transaction| (account verification).

 ..
 In this case, the response from the payment gateway is securely stored by OroCommerce.